-D.C. area health departments start offering vaccine booster doses to immunocompromised
+D.C.-area health departments offer third doses of vaccines to immunocompromised

-Officials in D.C. and Maryland have not yet announced specific plans to administer the extra shots to their immunocompromised residents, although Howard County also said on Tuesday it was providing these third doses.
+Officials in D.C. and Maryland have not yet announced specific plans to administer the extra shots to their immunocompromised residents, although Howard County also said on Tuesday that it was providing third doses.

-The region has seen a steady rise in new coronavirus cases in recent weeks, in part due to the highly contagious delta variant.
+The region has seen a steady rise in new coronavirus cases in recent weeks, in part because of the highly contagious delta variant.
 An average daily total of 3,200 new cases were reported across all three jurisdictions in the past week.
 Figures that high were last recorded in mid-February.

-The rollout of additional shots is for people with specific medical conditions that either suppress the immune system or require them to take immunosuppressive medication.
+The additional shots are for people with medical conditions that either suppress the immune system or require them to take immunosuppressive medication.
 Cancer patients undergoing active treatment, some organ and stem cell transplant recipients, people with moderate or severe immunodeficiencies, people with advanced or untreated HIV, and those taking high-dose corticosteroids are in this group.

 Virginia officials estimated that approximately 124,300 people — or about 3 percent of the state’s vaccinated population — are eligible.

-Maryland Health Secretary Dennis R. Schrader said Tuesday that health officials are working on the state’s plan for providing a third dose of vaccine to the immunocompromised.
-He estimated that there are a couple hundred thousand Maryland residents who will be eligible for the extra shot.
+Maryland Health Secretary Dennis R. Schrader said Tuesday that health officials are working on the state’s plan for providing a third dose to the immunocompromised.
+He estimated that there are a couple hundred thousand Maryland residents who will be eligible.

 “We have multiple channels — physicians, hospitals, pharmacies, local health departments,” he said, noting the locations where the shots will be administered.
 “We’re going to be encouraging that.”

-Schrader said the state will rely heavily on doctors who will have to identify those who have a diagnosis that makes them eligible for an additional shot.
+Schrader said the state will rely heavily on doctors who will have to identify those with a condition that makes them eligible for an additional shot.

 He said doctors, who may not have the vaccine available to administer, will be able to write a prescription that a patient could take to the pharmacy, hospital or local health department.